 Helping keep our community healthy and informed

 Prescription Joy's mission is to promote healing through humor and play.
-However, we feel our mission goes beyond hospital walls.
-It is also our mission to promote healing in our community.
-The Community Health Talks are informative responses to current health needs that members of our community are facing.
-Prescription Joy plans to invite a variety of well-established experts to hold an informative conversation about their field of health.
-Our hope is that through these conversations our community will be more aware of resources we have here to take care of themselves and each other.
+We feel our mission goes beyond hospital walls - we promote healing in our community, too.
+Our Community Health Talks are informative forums on health needs that members of our community are currently facing.
+We bring a variety of well-established experts to educate the community about their field of health, at no cost to the attendees.
+RxJ hopes that through these conversations, our community will learn of the resources we have here in New Orleans to take care of themselves and each other.

 Prescription Joy Community Health Talk on Migraines with Dr. POsas III.

 Tuesday, November 13th at 7:30pm at The Fortress Of Lushington.

 MIGRAINE!
 What is it?
 How does it happen?
 Does it run in families?
 How do we treat it?
 Is there new stuff on the market for it?
 I heard I can take care of my wrinkles and stop migraines, is that true?
 What about my ear piercings?
 Can they stop migraines?